Pancreas, Gastric Antrum, and Spleen

 Tumors of the pancreas can be benign (cystadenoma or endocrine) or malignant (adenocarcinoma, cystadenocarcinoma, lymphoma, and neuroendocrine).
 This differential diagnosis makes solid lesions in the pancreas challenging.
 There is no information about US screening of the pancreas for neoplasm and certainly no information about how many benign lesions are worth investigating in order to find an important malignant one.
 Still, as the epigastric area is examined as part of the liver region exam, potential pancreatic neoplasms may be seen.

-Focal, hypoechoic lesions in the pancreas must be assumed to be malignant.
 Here is a patient with a hypoechoic mass in the head of the pancreas.
 It was greater than 2 cm so the prognosis was not good.

 This next large hypoechoic mass was in the distal body and tail of the pancreas.